Freedom of Information

 - State that the requested information is exempt under one of the qualified exemptions identified in FOIA and that the public interest in withholding the information outweighs the public interest in disclosure and that the information cannot therefore be disclosed.

-Guidance from the Information Commissioner's Office for applicants can be found on the Information Commissioner's Office website.
+Guidance from the Information Commissioner's Office for applicants can be found on the Information Commissioner's website.

-In general, the Freedom of Information Act applied to the House of Commons.
+In general, the Freedom of Information Act applies to the House of Commons and the House of Lords, which are separate statutory authorities for the purposes of the Act.
 However, it does not apply to: